JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 TODO: Add more architecture stuff here.

-# MUD URL using CoAP - General Considerations
+# General Considerations

-Things can expose MUD-URLs as any other resource.
-Furthermore, they can expose hypermedia links pointing to MUD files using the CoRE Link-Format {{!RFC6690}}.
-Using additional Link-Format parameters and well-known URIs, this document introduces new possibilities for discovering MUD URLs in constrained environments.
+For this document, we focus on two mechanisms for exposing MUD URLs in a constrained network:
+On the one hand, Things can expose MUD-URLs as a dedicated CoAP resource.
+This allows them to further secure the payload and provide additional authentication, e.g., by embedding the URL in a CBOR Web Token.
+On the other hand, Things can include a MUD URL in a list of links, using, for example, the CoRE Link-Format.
+This Web Linking approach also allows Things to submit MUD URLs to a Directory Service.

+In the following, we will first outline these additional means for exposing MUD URLs before going into more detail regarding potential exposure and discovery flows.

 ## MUD CoAP Payloads